undp/open-un/README.md

 - Scalable data download methods:

-The current dataset is downloaded as jsons stored directly in the DOM, which might be slow with a potential growing dataset.
+The current dataset is downloaded as jsons stored [directly in the DOM](https://github.com/undp/open-un/blob/gh-pages/_includes/Facet.js#L127), which serves as a proof of concept but will be slow with a potentially growing dataset.
+The problem can be framed as a better way to parse static API and have them downloadable.

 ### Further Readings

+For a more in-depth look on the IATI data standard:

 - IATI data standard (aka. what the xml fields represent): http://iatistandard.org/activities-standard/

+To learn about the jekyll setup:

 - Documentation for open.undp.org (including an outline of jekyll setup): https://github.com/undp/undp.github.com/blob/master/README.md